Preparing Today’s Leaders to Meet Tomorrow’s Challenges:

 Leaders are selected through a competitive, open recruitment process.
 There are 25 Leaders per annual cohort broken into 4 regional groupings.
 Though there is no age requirement, Leaders are typically between the ages of 25 and 40.
 Leaders should possess a strong track record of serving a cause greater than oneself as well as experience working directly on the global theme of defending democracy.
 The McCain Institute emphasizes diversity in the form of gender, ethnicity, persons with disabilities, political viewpoint, economic background and education.

 Cohort 2023 Programming Schedule

 Leaders will participate in three memorable in-person events, which will be enhanced by online learning which includes expert-led practical skills trainings and an integrated leadership development curriculum which is inspired by Senator McCain’s legacy and emphasizes peer-mentoring and group problem-solving.

 The McCain Leadership Curriculum: Throughout the program, Leaders participate in a curriculum that is administered both online and in person.
 The curriculum is designed to incorporate lessons and experiences from Senator McCain’s life, to reinforce and augment in-person engagements and to focus on community building and group problem-solving.
 A central tenet of the curriculum is a dynamic peer-mentorship model, through which the Leaders support each other’s journeys directly.
 The curriculum will help each leader chart their own journey as a changemaker while also imparting real world skills that will assist leaders as they take on some of the most difficult challenges facing their home country and region.

-The Leadership Experience (Sedona, Ariz. and Washington, D.C.): The first in-person event of the program, the Leadership Experience, brings together all participants on the sidelines of the annual McCain Institute Sedona Forum in Sedona, Ariz., and in Washington, D.C.
+(Annapolis, M.D. and Washington, D.C.): The first in-person event of the program, the Leadership Experience, brings together all participants for the first time at the U.S. Naval Academy in Annapolis, Md., and in Washington, D.C.
 The 10-day long program exposes leaders to the principles that guided Senator McCain’s leadership approach and connects them with experts in their core thematic areas and with key decision-makers.
 Leaders will also work together and with experts to establish their own leadership philosophy and goals.